data anonymization tools

 Informatica TDM - Established Enterprise Legacy Solution

-• Mature enterprise platform with proven reliability.
+• Strengths: Mature enterprise platform with proven reliability.

-• High licensing and operational costs.
+• Limitations: High licensing and operational costs; complex configuration and steep learning curve.

 Delphix - Virtualization & Compliance Platform

-• Data virtualization accelerates environment creation.
+• Strengths: Data virtualization accelerates environment creation.

 ARX -Open Source